 You just started working in your first real job, and we're already thinking about retiring?
 Heck, you probably started thinking about retirement as an intern during all your sleepless nights.

 To maintain your attending doctor lifestyle, you will need a lot of money to retire (Related: How much money does a doctor need to retire?).
 You are also getting a late start at the retirement savings game.
 The good news is, setting yourself up for financial success in retirement is very doable.
 The key is to start early and be consistent and persistent.

-Everyone's circumstances are different, but for most of you, consistently saving at least 20% of your gross household income for retirement will set you up on a healthy track to retire at a reasonable age.
+Everyone's circumstances are different, but for most of you, consistently saving at least 20% of your gross household income for retirement will set you on a healthy track to retire at a reasonable age.
 I define reasonable as early-to-mid-60's for a typical new attending starting in their early-to-mid-30's.
 If you want to retire sooner (or are getting a later start), save more (Related podcast: On FIRE with Physician on FIRE).

 Start by maxing out your tax-advantaged retirement plans through work and your Backdoor Roth IRA.
 Add other accounts as needed until you are saving a sufficient amount to ultimately achieve your end goal.

 How do you know how much you need to save and what accounts to use to achieve your goals?
 It really depends on your particular circumstances.
 Meet with one of our advisors to help you figure it out 😉

 5. Get Sufficient Own Occupation Disability Insurance